celestiaorg/CIPs/cips/cip-6.md

 Both of these rules are block validity rules.
 Correct validators will vote `nil` or against the proposal if the proposed block contains any transaction that violates these two rules.

+The global minimum gas price can be modified via on-chain governance.

 Note that validators may in addition set their own constraints as to what they deem acceptable in a proposed block.
-For example, they may only propose blocks with a gas-price that is higher than the global minimum.
-However, correct validators, SHOULD gossip all valid transactions that are above the defined global minimum gas price and not their own local price.
+For example, they may only accept transaction with a gas-price that is higher than their locally configured minimum.

 This minimum gas price SHOULD be queryable by client implementations.

 ## Rationale

 The primary rationale for this decision is to prevent the payment system for data availability from migrating off-chain and manifesting in secondary markets.
 As a concrete example, currently validators would earn more revenue if they convinced users to pay them out of band and set the transaction fee to 0 such that all revenue went to the proposer and none to the rest of the validators/delegators.

-Having the means to enforce payment also supports the introduction of more advanced payment algorithms in the future.
+This is known as off-chain agreements (OCA)

+There are two other reasons:

+- Better UX as clients or wallets can query the on-chain state for the global min gas price whereas currently each node might have a separate min gas price and given the proposer is anonymous it’s difficult to know whether the user is paying a sufficient fee.
+- Easier to coordinate: a governance proposal that is passed automatically updates the state machine whereas to manually change requires telling all nodes to halt, modify their config, and restart their node

 Lastly, this change removes the possible incongruity that would form when it comes to gossiping transactions when consensus nodes use different minimum gas prices.